 Bergamot is a comforting essential oil that’s perfect for unwinding after a long day.
 “It’s great in the bathroom because you can use it as a face serum, add it to a bath or even create a sophisticated towel spay,” offers Panton.

-Smith maintains that clary sage essential oil is a must-have for every woman.
-“It helps balance hormones and supports us as we transition through our monthly cycle or through menopause,” she says.
+Smith maintains that clary sage essential oil is a must-have for every woman due to its ability to balance hormones during monthly menstrual cycles.
 Apply to your lower abdomen, wrists, or the bones behind ears and ankles.
-“This oil aids us in times of feminine transition and helps bring balance both emotionally and physically.”
+“This oil aids us in times of feminine transition and helps bring balance both emotionally and physically,” Smith says.

-Ornstein calls tea tree the “swiss army knife” of essential oils as it has many uses.
-“It can be used against scrapes, minor burns, bites, acne or any skin irritation,” she says.
+Ornstein calls tea tree the “swiss army knife” of essential oils, as it has many uses, particularly as an antimicrobial.
+It accelerates wound healing and can be used on scrapes, minor burns, bites, acne, or skin irritations.

-This warm, woodsy essential oil can make any room smell like a cedar sauna, but it also has medicinal properties.
-“Cedarwood can be used as a scalp treatment due to its antifungal and moisturizing properties,” Panton says.
+This warm, woodsy essential oil can make any room smell like a cedar sauna, but it also has medicinal properties, says Panton.
+Cedarwood can be used as a scalp treatment due to its antifungal and properties.
 “It’s also great for a cedar sauna shower, similar to how you’d use eucalyptus.”

 It’s not very surprising that peppermint has a ton of great uses for the bathroom.
 “With just a couple drops, you can turn it into a natural mouthwash, shampoo stimulator, and a daily shower spray,” explains Panton.

 This sweet, earthy essential oil has a soothing, spa-like effect.
-“If you are struggling with hair loss or an itchy and irritated scalp, massage a few drops of lemongrass oil into your scalp for two minutes and then rinse,” Panton encourages.
+Panton recommends it for people who are struggling with an itchy and irritated scalp; research has shown it can improve symptoms of dandruff.
+Panton encourages people with these conditions to "massage a few drops of lemongrass oil into your scalp for two minutes and then rinse."
 It also creates an amazing foot bath.
-Just add ten drops Lemongrass to warm water.
-“This bath should relieve any muscle pain that you are feeling in your feet and it has antibacterial and antifungal effects too,” she promises.
+Just add ten drops of lemongrass to warm water.
+Due to its anti-inflammatory properties, it can relieve muscle pain in your feet, in addition to having antibacterial and antifungal effects.

-This exotic, feminine essential oil will create a floral oasis in any space.
+This feminine essential oil will create a floral oasis in any space.
 “Add five drops Ylang Ylang to a warm bath to help you relax and wind down before bed,” Panton says.